-Deals with giving material aid in teaching the public about fire prevention.
-Fire demonstration kits, indicative of flame spread, flammable liquids, gases, explosions, home and industrial hazards; methods of teaching the sick or immobile patient supervisors evacuation and safety in hospitals and nursing homes.
-How to teach children in kindergarten and elementary grades fire safety.
-Methods to use in fire brigade organization and training for industrial occupancies, along with industrial safety demonstrations, extinguishment techniques, public relations and news media relations, and utilization of the five-step planning process for public fire safety.
+Deals with giving material aid in teaching the public about fire prevention, including fire demonstration kits that reveal information on flame spread, flammable liquids, gases, explosions and home and industrial hazards.
+Students learn methods of teaching how to evacuate the sick or immobile patient and safety procedures in hospitals and nursing homes.
+They also learn how to teach children in kindergarten and elementary grades fire safety, methods to use in fire brigade organization and training for industrial occupancies, along with industrial safety demonstrations, extinguishment techniques, public relations and news media relations, and utilization of the five-step planning process for public fire safety education.